Cannabis in Missouri: St. Louis (2013)

 In April 2013, the St. Louis Board of Aldermen voted 22–3 to allow police to cite individuals instead of arresting them for small amounts of cannabis.
 Cited persons would be processed in municipal court (instead of state court) and subject to a fine in the range of 100 to 500 dollars.
 The law went into effect in June 2013.

-Penalties were further reduced in February 2018 when the Board of Aldermen voted 24–0 to set a $25 fine for possession of up to 35 grams.
+Penalties were further reduced in February 2018 when the Board of Aldermen voted 24–0 to set a $25 fine for possession of up to 35 grams (1¼ oz).

 Kansas City (2017)

-In April 2017, Kansas City residents approved with 75% of the vote a ballot measure to decriminalize up to 35 grams of cannabis.
+In April 2017, Kansas City residents approved with 75% of the vote a ballot measure to decriminalize up to 35 grams (1¼ oz) of cannabis.
 The measure eliminated the threat of jail time and reduced the penalty to a $25 fine.
-The penalty was later completely eliminated in July 2020 by a 9–4 city council vote.
+The penalty was later eliminated in July 2020 by a 9–4 city council vote.

 St. Louis (2021)

 In November 2021, the St. Louis Board of Aldermen voted 23–0 to allow the possession of up to two ounces of cannabis and the cultivation of six plants under city law.
 The bill also prevents "adverse employer actions based on a positive drug test" for city employees who are medical cannabis patients and prohibits police from using the sight or smell of cannabis as the sole basis for police to stop someone.